 Unfortunately there is very little money available in Oxford for the financial assistance of graduates, but it may be useful for members to have a summary of sources in the University and the College.

-The Vice-Chancellors’ Fund has been established to assist students in the final stages of their DPhil.
+The Vice-Chancellors’ Fund, has been established to assist students in the final stages of their DPhil.
 Applicants must be of truly exceptional academic ability: in most years only around 15 awards are made throughout the whole University, meaning that on average, one applicant from Linacre might be funded every other year.
-Application forms are available from the College Secretary.
+Application forms are available from the University website.
 Applications are considered in Trinity Term each year.

 The Linacre House Trust Fund.
 Hardship grants and loans are available to students who find themselves in unexpected financial difficulty; the conditions are the same as those applying to the University Committee on Student Hardship (see above).
 Please consult the Vice-Principal or your College Advisor.